Early Childhood Education and Family Studies - Degree

 At the completion of this program, students should be able to:

-- Design learning environments designed to optimize children’s development in all domains
+- Design learning environments to support children’s development and learning in all domains

 - Implement Developmentally Appropriate Practices and all relevant guidelines

-- Apply content knowledge and inquiry tools to analyze meaningful curriculum
+- Apply content knowledge and inquiry tools to construct meaningful curriculum

 - Demonstrate an exemplary work ethic and uphold the standards of the early childhood profession

-Students with a non-credit credential, such as the Child Development Associate (CDA) or Step 7 on the Oregon Registry, may apply for up to 12 transcripted credits at MHCC.
+Students with a non-credit credential, such as the Child Development Associate (CDA) or Step 7 on the Oregon Registry, may apply for up to 12 transcripted credits at MHCC upon completion of one ECE credit course at MHCC.
 See the program adviser for more information.
 Students must successfully complete first-year classes/certificate coursework prior to admission to second-year classes.
 Program advisers will determine individual eligibility.

 For the most part, courses that fulfill general education requirements can be taken in any term.
 Students should work with the faculty adviser(s) to create a custom academic plan based on course placement levels, career goals, and full time/part time status.

 Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.

-Students must earn a grade of “C” or better in all program (ECE) courses.
+Students must earn a grade of “C” or higher in all program (ECE) courses.

 |ECE125||The Early Childhood Professional||3|